 Should I Get the standard Elite 65t or the Active Version?

 The Jabra Elite 65t comes in a standard version ($170) and an active version ($190).
-The more expensive Active model comes with three minor upgrades: a slightly gripper finish on the outside of the buds, an accelerometer, and a higher water resistance rating.
-Currently the accelerometer feels like a throwaway, as all it can do is track your steps in the Jabra app (which requires the use of a phone that likely has a native step tracking app anyway).
+The more expensive Active model comes with three minor upgrades: a slightly grippier finish on the outside of the buds, an accelerometer, and a higher water resistance rating.
+Currently, the accelerometer feels like a throwaway, as all it can do is track your steps in the Jabra app (which requires the use of a phone that likely has a native step tracking app anyway).
 There is the chance that Jabra could add more accelerometer capabilities with future software updates, but as it stands now we don't find this to be a compelling feature.

 As far as water resistance goes, the standard Jabra Elite is rated IPX5 (which is essentially very water resistant) and the Jabra Active Elite is rated IPX6 (which is essentially very very water resistant, but not quite waterproof).
 The standard definition for IPX5 is, "Protected from low pressure water streams at any angle," so unless you tend to produce high pressure, projectile sweat, we don't think the higher IPX6 rating is needed.
 However, if you do sweat a lot and a higher rating would lend some peace of mind, it may be worth the extra $20.